bookipedia/.github/profile/README.md

 ## **About Bookipedia**

-Bookipedia is a comprehensive AI-driven reading assistant that empowers users with intelligent features such as document conversion, summarization, text-to-speech, and a powerful question-and-answer system.
+Bookipedia is a comprehensive reading platform with an AI-powered assistant that empowers users with intelligent features such as document conversion, summarization, text-to-speech, and a powerful question-and-answer system.
 Our mission is to revolutionize the way people engage with books and documents, making reading more interactive, insightful, and accessible.

 ### **Repositories**